Certain situations can quickly arise in which a child needs immediate care and protection.

 This type of foster placement typically comes at short notice and allows children who could be in immediate danger to be transferred to a safe and secure environment - usually on a temporary basis.
 That’s why, as an emergency foster carer, it’s important you are responsive and flexible while having the expertise, skills and knowledge to deal with situations effectively.
 The role of an emergency foster carer is transitional – you will care for the child or young person during an interim period whilst preparing them for these next steps.

-Typically, emergency foster placements are usually on a short-term basis.
+Typically, emergency foster placements are short-term and can be as short as a matter of days or even hours.
 However, in some cases, they can transform into longer-term care for the child or young person.
 This is common when reunification with the birth family is not possible.
-However, emergency foster care can also, in some instances, be as short as a matter of days, or even hours.

 When you foster with Capstone Foster Care, you will be provided with extensive fostering training and support to best equip you for your role as an emergency foster carer.
-We give you the opportunity to select preferences for the area of fostering you’re most interested in - however when choosing emergency foster care as a preference, it’s important to note that it’s likely the closest family will be selected, in order to disrupt their home and school life as little as possible.
+We also give you the opportunity to choose the type of fostering you’re most interested in.
+However, when choosing emergency foster care as a preference, it’s important to note that family members will be chosen as alternative carers where possible.
+This is to minimise disruptions to the child or young person’s home and school life.

 Looking to learn more about becoming an emergency foster carer?
 Contact a member of our friendly team today by requesting a call back.
 Alternatively, give us a call on 0800 012 404.

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.

 An experienced fostering advisor from your local area will then be in touch.